A classy little noir Western

 They cross the mountains in a blizzard

-Another reason for the quality of the picture is that the fugitive leader is Glenn Ford.
+Another reason for the quality of the picture is that the fugitives' boss is Glenn Ford.
 Ford was a natural Western lead and one of those fine actors who make an indifferent film (The Violent Men, say) good and a good film great (The first 3:10 to Yuma, for example).
-Of course he isn’t an out-and-out badman; he was unjustly imprisoned and was innocent, and though he is tough as nails, he is polite to the ladies and kind to animals, ergo a classic Western good-badman.
+Of course he isn’t an out-and-out badman; he was unjustly imprisoned and was innocent, and though he is tough as old boots, he is polite to the ladies and kind to animals, ergo a classic Western good-badman.
 Actually, this kind of part had been standard Western fare since the days of William S Hart.

 Glenn Ford, excellent